Apple Addresses Thermal Throttling On 2018 MacBook Pro With Core i9

 — MacRumors.com (@MacRumors) July 24, 2018

 After updating, users can expect their machines to perform the way Apple originally intended.
-The spokesperson said users can expect an 70% increase in speed on the 15-inch MacBook Pro, and the 13-inch MacBook Pro with Touch Bar to be up to 2X faster.
+The spokesperson said users can expect a 70 percent increase in speed on the 15-inch MacBook Pro, and the 13-inch MacBook Pro with Touch Bar to be up to 2X faster.

 According to MacRumors, before Apple officially addressed the bug, there was quite a bit of speculation surrounding the issue.
 One user believed the “throttling may have related to the power delivery chip, known as a voltage regulation module, reporting an over-power condition, throttling the CPU clock speed to scale back power.”